 Fly EPT Spain has teamed up with ferry flight services and receives a number of requests throughout the year to position small single-engine piston aircraft across Europe.
-If you're a time builder currently studying ATPL theory, are willing to subsidize the cost of a ferry flight and are flexibly available, we can offer you some cheap hour building.
-You will fly with an experienced flight instructor and gain international route experience.
-You can log all the block time which includes taxi time as Pilot-in Command (PIC).
+If you are a time builder currently studying ATPL theory, are willing to subsidize the cost of a ferry flight and are flexibly available, we can offer you some cheap hour building opportunities.
+You can fly with an experienced flight instructor, if needed, and gain international route experience.
+Only airborne time is charge but you can log all the block time which includes taxi time as Pilot-in Command (PIC).

-Our choice of single engine piston aircraft available for rent at competitive prices include: -
+Our choice of competitively priced single-engine piston aircraft available for rent for EASA licence holders include:

-If you would like to rent an aircraft from us and do some touring flying around Spain and even further afield to France, Portugal, Morocco, Germany, UK and Italy then you are welcome to do so.
+If you would like to rent an aircraft from us and do some touring flying around Spain and Portugal and even further afield to France, Germany, UK, and Italy then you are welcome to do so.

-Just send us an email about your plans, number of days away and how many hours you need to fly, and we'll make you an offer.
+Just send us an email about your plans, number of days away and how many hours you need to fly, and we will make you an offer.

 Generally, you can take the plane away as long as you want.
-Our rental agreement with time builders is to fly a minimum 2 hours/day weekdays; 3 hours/day at weekend; 18 hours/week.
+Our rental agreement with time builders is to fly a minimum of 3 hours/day; 18 hours/week.

-Aircraft available for hour building are generally located in Mallorca/Son Bonet/LESB (Ian), Cordoba/LEBA (Gus), Granada Juan Espadafor/LEJE (Clifford) and in Ocaña/LEOC.
+Aircraft available for hour building in Spain and Portugal are generally located at the regional airports based in Palma de Mallorca-Son Bonet/LESB (Ian), Cordoba/LEBA (Miguel), Granada Juan Espadafor/LEJE (Clifford), Ocaña/LEOC, Bordeaux/LFCS, and in Portugal at Lisbon Cascais-Tejo/LPCS (Joao).
 If you plan your time building routing through these airfields our ground support network can be made available to you, if needed.

 Safety Pilots can be provided.
 Those available include flight instructors, airline pilots as well as like-minded PPL qualified pilots.
 We encourage flying in pairs.
 Flying with another pilot makes the experience not only more sociable but also allows you to relax somewhat knowing you have a competent wing-man next to you in times of need.

-We have one G-registered plane (PA28) in Spain.
-After 31 Dec 2022, only UK CAA licence holders can continue to fly this aircraft.
+We have a choice of G-registered aeroplanes (PA28, C152) in Spain and Portugal.
+After 31 Dec 2022, post-BREXIT, only UK CAA licence holders can continue to fly G-reg aircraft.
 All the rest of our fleet are EASA-registered so you will need an EASA licence to fly one.
-If you do not hold an EASA licence, contact our CFI for details how you can still fly.
+If you hold a foreign ICAO PPL, contact us for details how you can convert to EASA and still fly an EASA-registered aircraft.

 WET rates and include: -